freedomofpress/securedrop/docs/development/setup_development.rst

 Install python requirments
 --------------------------

-SecureDrop uses many 3rd party open source packages from the python community.
+SecureDrop uses many third-party open source packages from the python community.
 Ensure your virtualenv is activated and install the packages.

 .. code:: sh